Thiazide: Mechanism of action

 Thiazide diuretics also increase calcium reabsorption at the distal tubule.
 By lowering the sodium concentration in the tubule epithelial cells, thiazides indirectly increase the activity of the basolateral Na^{+}/Ca^{2+} antiporter to maintain intracellular Na^{+} level, facilitating Ca^{2+} to leave the epithelial cells into the renal interstitium.
 Thus, intracellular Ca^{2+} concentration is decreased, which allows more Ca^{2+} from the lumen of the tubules to enter epithelial cells via apical Ca^{2+}-selective channels (TRPV5).
 In other words, less Ca^{2+} in the cell increases the driving force for reabsorption from the lumen.

 Thiazides are also thought to increase the reabsorption of Ca^{2+} by a mechanism involving the reabsorption of sodium and calcium in the proximal tubule in response to sodium depletion.
 Some of this response is due to augmentation of the action of parathyroid hormone.

+Chemistry

+Thiazides are organic molecules with bi-cyclic structures that contain adjacent sulfur and nitrogen atoms on one ring.
+The molecule class thiazides are based on the chemical structure of benzothiadiazine.

+Confusion sometimes occurs because thiazide-like diuretics such as indapamide are referred to as thiazides despite not having the thiazide chemical structure.
+When used this way, "thiazide" refers to a drug which acts at the thiazide receptor.
+The thiazide receptor is a sodium-chloride transporter that pulls NaCl from the lumen in the distal convoluted tubule of the kidneys.
+Thiazide diuretics inhibit this receptor, causing the body to release NaCl and water into the urine, thereby increasing the amount of urine produced each day.
+An example of a molecule that is chemically a thiazide but not used as a diuretic is methylchloroisothiazolinone, often found as an antimicrobial in cosmetics.

 Breastfeeding

 Thiazides pass into breast milk and can decrease the flow of breast milk.
 Thiazides have been associated with significant side effects in some nursing infants and should be administered to nursing mothers with caution.